Davidutro/MakerDAOSaiContractAudit/audit/README.md

 * The source code for the MakerDAO smart contracts were extracted from EtherScan from the deployed addresses on the Ethereum mainnet
 * Testing scripts were developed to deploy to a dev environment to observe the interactions between the various MakerDAO smart contracts
-* The deployed smart contracts were matched to the source code from the source GitHub repositories to break down the deployed smart contracts into the component smart contracts
+* The deployed smart contracts were matched to the source code from the source GitHub repositories to separate the deployed smart contracts into their component smart contracts
-* The state and historical events for the deployed MakerDAO smart contracts where extracted from the mainnet Ethereum blockchain to confirm the deployment parameters, state variables and event logs
+* The state and historical events for the deployed MakerDAO smart contracts were extracted from the mainnet Ethereum blockchain to confirm the deployment parameters, state variables and event logs
 * A code review of the component smart contracts was conducted
 * Some manual calculations have been calculated using the [math-d5acd9c](https://github.com/dapphub/ds-math/blob/d5acd9c230361b29817ab3108743511747916abd/src/math.sol) with the *internal* functions converted to *public* functions and deployed to [0xc05e27d67021f9fcF2113b51B2F5F9eb88A9FC48](https://ropsten.etherscan.io/address/0xc05e27d67021f9fcF2113b51B2F5F9eb88A9FC48#readContract) on Ropsten